SHREYA-ANTIL-101/ProjectSetu-SIH26043-StackShift/submission/PRESENTATION.md

 ## SIH 2026 Presentation

-This folder contains the final presentation for ProjectSetu, developed for the Smart India Hackathon 2026 internal round.

 ### Problem Statement

 A digital platform to crowdsource societal challenges and facilitate collaborative problem solving through universities and industry partnerships.